New to Care

-Homecare is essentially a service which supports people to live independently in their own home who without support would require Residential Care.
-Whilst there is a need for Residential and Nursing Care Homes, we firmly believe that everybody has the right to choice and if they wish to be cared for at home, then they should be allowed to stay at home.
+Homecare allows individuals to live independently in their own home, where without support they would require residential care.
+Whilst there is a need for Residential and Nursing Care Homes, we firmly believe that everybody has the right to choose, and if they wish to be cared for at home, then they should be allowed to stay at home.

 We have collated some information to help you understand what will happen when you or a loved one receives care services.
-If there is anything you are unsure of that hasn't been included please use the contact page of the website and send us a message.
+If there is anything you are unsure of that has not been included, please use the contact page of the website, and send us a message.

-Hopefully, when you contact us to discuss a package of care you will know what is you require or a rough idea, this will include how many visits a day, or week, at what time and for the duration of each visit
+Hopefully, when you contact us to discuss a package of care you will know roughly what it is you require.
+This will include how many visits a day, or week, at what time and for the duration of each visit

 Once the Care Plan has been created the service will start.
 It is likely that a start date will have been agreed prior to the Assessment being undertaken, the assessment can be done very close to the start date or even on the start date its self, in some circumstances the care plan may be done retrospectively, this is normally when we take on packages of care in an emergency.

-This will vary on case by case, some people who use our service pay us 100% of the care charge directly, other people's care are managed through the council.
+This will vary on case by case, some people who use our service pay us 100% of the care charge directly, other people's care is managed through the council.
 It is likely prior to your first contact with us, you will know who is paying for your care.
-If the council is paying for your care on your behalf, there will be a Financial assessment undertaken to decide if you have to contribute towards your care charges.
+If the council is paying for your care on your behalf, there will be a Financial assessment undertaken to decide if you must contribute towards your care charges.

-Working out care charges can be a very complicated, we have listed a few key elements that will help you understand in more detail your position although it won't provide you with an exact cost of care figure.
+Working out care charges can be complicated, so we have listed a few key elements that will help you understand in more detail your position although it won't provide you with an exact cost of care figure.

-The council sets a maximum care charge, this is currently £380 per week, so if your care charge exceeds this you won't pay more than £380.
+The council sets a maximum care charge, this is currently £400 per week, so if your care charge exceeds this you will not pay more than £380.